 This time, we will take a closer look at dakgalbi, which is characterized by its sweet and spicy flavor and rich umami taste!

-TasteTune introduces various cuisines from around the world and provides music that matches those cuisines.
-It is available on YouTube and various subscription services such as Spotify, so please give it a listen.
+TasteTune introduces diverse cuisines from around the world and also provides music that expresses those dishes.
+Available on YouTube and various subscription services like Spotify, be sure to give it a listen.

 The History of Dakgalbi

-The birthplace of dak-galbi is the city of Chuncheon in Gangwon-do Province in northern South Korea.
-This region is known for its rich natural environment and tourist attractions, but Chuncheon dak-galbi is nationally renowned as a local specialty representing the city.
+The birthplace of tteokgalbi is the city of Chuncheon in Gangwon Province, located in northern Korea.
+This region is rich in nature and is also known as a tourist destination.

 In the 1960s, beef dishes (such as kalbi) were considered a luxury in South Korea and were unaffordable for the general public.
 In response to this, tteokgalbi was created as a grilled dish that could be made cheaply using chicken as a substitute for beef.